Recruitment Metrics

 This metric is also one of the trickiest to measure with data (and not just your instincts).

 Assessing the quality of hire involves various factors, including employee adjustment time, performance reviews, and overall outcomes and initiatives the employee puts forward.
-It goes beyond simply evaluating technical skills and qualifications, focusing on the candidate's fit within your company culture and their ability to collaborate and thrive in your work environment.
+It goes beyond simply evaluating technical skills and qualifications, focusing on the candidate's fit within your company culture and their ability to collaborate and thrive in your workplace culture.

-Measuring and tracking this metric is vital, and you can make data-driven hiring decisions and continuously improve the quality of your workforce.
+Measuring and tracking this metric is vital.
+By doing so, you can make data-driven hiring decisions and continuously improve the quality of your workforce.

 1. Evaluate performance within the first year: Assess how new hires perform in their roles and whether they meet or exceed expectations.
 This evaluation can include meeting targets, demonstrating growth potential, and receiving positive feedback from colleagues and supervisors.